-It gets pretty pricey to buy all new planters each season.
-And that’s money I’d rather spend somewhere else.
-So if you’re into DIY and farmhouse style (and saving a little cash as well), check out my thrifty decorating ideas for outside.
-Here are 7 easy DIY planters that will update your outdoor spaces without breaking the bank.
+Learn how to save money and make your own planters.
+If you’re into DIY and farmhouse style (and saving a little cash as well), check out my thrifty decorating ideas for outside.
+Here are 7 easy DIY farmhouse style planters that will update your outdoor spaces without breaking the bank.

-You can find pretty much all the planter ideas at thrift stores, goodwill, your grandma’s basement, or wherever else you can find a deal!
+You can find pretty much all the easy DIY farmhouse planter supplies at thrift stores, Goodwill, your Grandma’s basement, or wherever else you can find a deal!
 If it can hold soil, you can pretty much make it a planter!

 Vintage Toolbox Planter

 If you can score a vintage toolbox at a junk store or in someone’s basement, grab it!
 If you don’t need it for tools, it makes the perfect planter.
 This is one of my favorite additions to my porch.

 I’ve used all kinds of different flowers and plants that do well in containers and it brings the perfect amount of rustic charm!

 Enamelware Bowl Planter

 I’ve been fortunate to snag a few of these old enamelware bowls at vintage stores for cheap.
 Even better if they’ve rusted through with a few holes – you won’t even need to drill for drainage!
 I’ve used them for succulents, and varying plants over the years.